This is week #8 in iHomeschool Network's 10 in 10 series where this week the writing prompt is "10 Things You Should Know Abo...July 02, 2013

 People with Asperger's...

-...are intelligent and focused - They are highly focused (too focused at times).
+...can be intelligent and highly focused - They are highly focused (too focused at times).
 When they are interested in something or have a task to do, almost nothing will distract them.
 They can micro-focus for long periods of time to the exclusion of all else.
 This makes them good workers.

 It also can present time-management issues in their personal lives.
 Schedules and routines are needed in order to function well, and yet they can lose track of time so easily!

-... are socially awkward - Although they may have great verbal skills and be highly intelligent, they are socially awkward.
+... can be socially awkward - Although they may have great verbal skills and be highly intelligent, they are socially awkward.
 They don't read social cues well.